Submit by March 31, 2023

-This submission form is for teachers.
+This is the submission form for Teachers.
 If you’re a student trying to submit your own video, please use this form.

 All videos should specifically address one of the three Contest Topics listed above.

-Eligibility – The contest is open to students in grades 5-12 and college, (ages 10-23 at some point during the contest period September 13, 2021-March 11, 2022).
+Eligibility – The contest is open to students in grades 5-12 and college (ages 10-23) at some point during the contest period September 1, 2022-March 31, 2023.
 No more than one submission will be accepted for each student.
-Students must be located in North America or Hawaii, and all submissions should be in English.
+Students must be located in North America, Hawaii or at a U.S. military address, and all submissions should be in English.
 Employees of Stossel in the Classroom, Stossel TV, and Center for Independent Thought, or any person or organization involved in the operation and/or setup of the contest, and their immediate family members are not eligible for this contest.
 Previous winners of a Stossel in the Classroom first place prize are not eligible for prizes in our subsequent contests.

 Plagiarism – All videos must be the original work of the student whose name is listed on the submission form.